MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Users who are new to Power BI

-The Fabric trial requires a Power BI license.
-Navigate to https://app.fabric.microsoft.com to sign up for a Power BI *free* license.
-Once you have a Power BI license, you can start the Fabric trial.
+The Fabric trial requires a per-user license.
+Navigate to https://app.fabric.microsoft.com to sign up for a Fabric (Free) license.
+Once you have the free license, you can start the Fabric trial.
 For the duration of the trial, that license is upgraded to PPU.

 You may already have a license and not realize it.
-For example, some versions of Microsoft 365 include a Fabric free or Power BI Pro license.
+For example, some versions of Microsoft 365 include a Fabric (Free) or Power BI Pro license.

 ## Start the Fabric trial

 Follow these steps to start your Fabric trial.

-1. Open the [Fabric homepage](https://app.fabric.microsoft.com/home) and select the Account manager.
+1. Open the Account manager in Fabric.
+One place you can start is the [Fabric homepage](https://app.fabric.microsoft.com/home).

     :::image type="content" source="media/fabric-trial/fabric-home-page.png" alt-text="Screenshot of the Microsoft Fabric homepage with the Account manager outlined in red.":::